Galaxy S6

 Device Pixel Ratio:

-4
+DPR 4

 Overview and Dimensions

-Galaxy S6 was released by Samsung on April 01, 2015 and is powered by Android OS.
-By default, the device is shipped with a web browser — Chrome for Android.
-Device dimensions are 70.5 × 143.4 × 6.8 millimeters (2.78 × 5.65 × 0.27 inches) 1.
+Galaxy S6 was released by Samsung on Wednesday, April 1, 2015 and is powered by Android OS.
+By default, the device is shipped with a web browser — Chrome.
+Device dimensions are 70.5×143.4×6.8 millimeters (2.78×5.65×0.27 inches)1.
 The device weighs 138 g.

-Screen size, Viewport, CSS Pixel Ratio
+Screen size, Viewport & Pixel Ratio

-Galaxy S6 has a 5.1-inch screen with a screen size (resolution): 1440px × 2560px, 360px × 640px viewport1, and a CSS Pixel Ratio of 4.
+Galaxy S6 has a 5.1-inch screen with a screen size (resolution): 1440px × 2560px , 360px × 640px viewport1, and a CSS Pixel Ratio of 4.

 Viewport or Viewport size is the number of software pixels (CSS pixels) present on a screen.
 Usually, viewport size displays as viewport width in pixels to viewport height in pixels.